fizzbee-io/website/content/tutorials/roles.md

 ---

 Roles are like classes in object oriented programming.
 They have states and actions.
 But here, they may represent a participant in a system.
-It could be,
+It could be a,
 - microservice
 - process
 - thread